-The Severance Tax Bonding Act, Sections 7-27-1 through 7-27-27 NMSA 1978, as amended (the "Severance Tax Bonding Act") authorizes the Board to issue bonds secured by revenues received by the State into the Severance Tax Bonding Fund, and which include Severance Tax Bonds and Supplemental Severance Tax Bonds.
+The State Severance Tax Bonding Act, Sections 7-27-1 through 7-27-27 NMSA 1978, as amended (the "Severance Tax Bonding Act") authorizes the Board to issue bonds secured by revenues received by the State into the Severance Tax Bonding Fund, and which include Severance Tax Bonds and Supplemental Severance Tax Bonds.
 Severance and Supplemental Severance Tax Bonds are repaid from revenues deposited into the Severance Tax Bonding Fund, which primarily include taxes on mineral production in the State.

 Severance Tax Bonds are used to finance statewide capital projects, and as a general practice are issued in the spring following the Legislative Session to fund projects that have been authorized by the Legislature and approved by the Governor.
 Supplemental Severance Tax Bonds are used to fund public school projects approved for funding by the Public School Capital Outlay Council.
-Public sales of Supplemental Severance Tax Bonds have historically taken place in the fall.
+Public sales of Supplemental Severance Tax Bonds have been infrequent in recent years but, when issued, have historically taken place in the fall.